-The APCD has not proposed any increase in the Rule 210 fee schedule for regulated sources other than the annual adjustment for the Consumer Price Index at 1.7% for the 2004-05 fiscal year.
-Lastly, the energy efficient Casa Nueva building is estimated to save the APCD 20% or more compared to prior utility bills, while having less impact on the environment.
+The APCD has not proposed any increase in the Rule 210 fee schedule for regulated sources other than the annual adjustment for the Consumer Price Index at 3.9% for the 2005-06 fiscal year.

 As in past years, the APCD will continue its efforts to make progress toward attaining and maintaining the Federal and State clean air mandates in the most cost-effective manner possible.